shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “Calm down, Muddy.”
 Ersie pushed her back.
 “It’s right here.”
 From a barrel, she pulled out a metal hammer that was about as big as the white wolf girl was.

-Muddy grabbed it and swung it.
+Muddy’s fingers wiggled as she grabbed it.
 “This feels great!”
-She hit the door, knocking the locking mechanism askew.
+Despite her small stature, she lifted the hammer with the heft of someone who moves dirt all day—because she does.
+She carelessly swung the hammer around, hitting the door and knocking the locking mechanism askew.

 “Not in here!”

 “Oh, right.
 Sorry, Ersie.”

 “Now, you need to take better care of it.
-I managed to scrape off all the rust spots, and I added a coat of sealant to make it water resistant, but you have to keep it indoors.”
+I managed to scrape off all the rust spots, and I added a coat of sealant to make it water resistant, but you have to store it indoors.”

 “But then how will I know where I left off with my tunnel progress?”